capbash/capbash/README.md

 capbash
 =======

+UPDATE!!!
+Capbash moved from submodules to subtrees.
+Please remove all submodules, create a ./bits directory and re-add them (sorry for the backwards incompatible changes).

 A simple infrastructure tool that uses capistrano and bash to manage remote servers.

 This project is meant to change very little, and delegates most of its work to a bootstrap project, shown below: